material-components/material-components-web/packages/mdc-checkbox/README.md

 #### `mdc-checkbox-container-colors($unmarked-stroke-color, $unmarked-fill-color, $marked-fill-color, $generate-keyframes)`

-Generates CSS classes to set the stroke color and/or container fill color of a checkbox in its marked and unmarked states.
-In the unmarked state, stroke and fill color may be customized independently; in the marked state, the stroke disappears, and only the fill may be customized.
+Generates CSS classes to set the container stroke color and/or fill color of a checkbox in its marked and unmarked states.
+In the unmarked state, stroke and fill color may be customized independently; in the marked state, only the fill color may be customized, and the stroke will automatically match the fill color.

 All parameters are optional, and if left unspecified will use their default values.